Stormwater is the water from rainstorms or melting snow that goes into the storm drains in the road through an underground pipe system to the river.

 Overland includes eavestroughs on buildings and the concrete gutters that can be found behind houses in newer areas, grass, swales, roads or lanes.
 The water is kept above ground until it reaches the nearest catch basin.

 Underground is made up of different sized pipes.
 The smaller pipes feed the larger pipes which are closer to the river.
 These pipes take water to the river via gravity and some are large enough to drive a car through.
 Learn more in ourCloud to River brochure.

 There are three types of ponds that can collect water and each serve a different function.

 Dry Pond - This pond is dry 90% of the time and can have playing fields in it.
 They fill with water during heavy rains and can up to 24 hours to drain once the rain stops.

-Wetland - Like a marsh or a bog; it contains plants and the water is quite shallow before a storm.
-The plants that grow in the wetlands filter out the fertilizers and pesticides that some people put on their lawns.
-A wetland can clean the water better than a pond.
+Wetland - A natural marsh or a bog; it contains plants and the water is quite shallow before a storm.
+The plants that grow in the wetlands help filter out the fertilizers and pesticides that some people put on their lawns.

 Low Impact Development (LID)